 Are you tired of your outdated countertops?
 Have you been looking for options for replacing those outdated countertops, but everything is out of your budget?
 I have discovered an affordable way to use those existing countertops and just cover them with paper, yes paper.
-I am talking about using Paper Transformations Countertop Makeover.
+I am talking about using Rescue & Resurface for a Countertop Makeover.

 This post contains affiliate links.
 Click here to see my full disclosure policy.